Quick answer

 Is my copy of "G" Is for Gumshoe a first edition?

-A first edition of "G" Is for Gumshoe by Sue Grafton (Henry Holt and Company) is identified by: Copyright page states "First Edition" with a complete number line including the 1 for the first printing; dust jacket carries the original printed price.
+A first edition of "G" Is for Gumshoe by Sue Grafton (Henry Holt and Company) is identified by: The copyright page states "First Edition" and carries a complete number line ending in the 1 that denotes the first printing.

 How do I tell the first printing from a later one?